LedgerHQ/workshop-connect-dapp-ll/README.md

 ### Step #5: Like a message

-Once the message is sucessfully signed by the user, let's actually share the fact that the associated post has been liked by a user by calling a method of the smart contract.
+Once the message is successfully signed by the user, let's actually share the fact that the associated post has been liked by a user by calling a method of the smart contract.

-This step is verry similar to Step #3 where you posted a message, the main difference behing the method to call on the smart contract (and eventually it's arguments).
+This step is very similar to Step #3 where you posted a message, the main difference being the method to call on the smart contract (and eventually it's arguments).

 This should also be implemented in the `useLikeMessage` custom hook under `src/api/useLikeMessage.ts`.